gis-11055230/dissertation/README.md

 Output maps are stored in the "out" folder.

-The A* algorithm was used in GEOG30551 Understanding GIS week 9 practical: understaning networks (ran by Jonny Huck) and implemented by me for my dissertation project.
+The A* algorithm was used in GEOG30551 Understanding GIS Week 9 Practical: Understanding Networks (ran by Jonny Huck) and implemented by me for my dissertation project.
 Data was sourced from:

 Key service locations and networks were sourced from OpenStreetMap.